annaskoulikari/creative_projects_documentation/README.md

 ### Book - [Learning Git: A Hands-On and Visual Guide to the Basics of Git](https://www.amazon.com/Learning-Git-Hands-Visual-Basics/dp/1098133919)

+For two years, I worked on writing a book teaching the basics of Git using the colors of the rainbow, visuals, hands-on exericses, and storytelling.

 <img src="./images/2023_03_10_learning_git_cover.jpg" alt="Cover of Learning Git: A Hands-On and Visual Guide to the Basics of Git" width="300"/>

 ## 2020